Skip navigation

 Most cases of benign essential blepharospasm are sporadic, which means that the condition occurs in people with no history of this disorder or other forms of dystonia in their family.

 Less commonly, benign essential blepharospasm has been found to run in families.
 In some of these families, the condition appears to have an autosomal dominant pattern of inheritance, which means that one copy of an altered gene in each cell is sufficient to cause the disorder.
-However, no causative genes have been identified.
+However, researchers have not identified the genes that cause benign essential blepharospasm in these cases.

 Other Names for This Condition